BioGenies/MetaboCrates/inst/metabocrates/texts/corr_heatmap.md

-This plot is a heatmap showing the correlations between each pair of metabolites.
+This heatmap shows the correlations between each pair of metabolites.
 You can set a threshold to display only those metabolites that have at least one correlation value above the threshold and choose which metabolites to include.